arnaud-ma/vscode_profile/README.md

 - For the font, you can see the `- font / writing style` section in the `settings.json` file.
 - Module import are bolded
 - Abstract methods are bolded
-- Everything related to annotation is of a different color (close from the comments color)
+- Everything related to annotation is of a different color (close to the comments one)
 - async function are of a different color

 For even more customization, you can add (only need to download):